HimoriK/book/src/ch01-02-hello-world.md

 ## Hello, World!

 Now that you’ve installed Rust, it’s time to write your first Rust program.
-It’s traditional when learning a new language to write a little program that prints the text `Hello, world!` to the screen, so we’ll do the same here!

 > Note: This book assumes basic familiarity with the command line.
-Rust makes
-> no specific demands about your editing or tooling or where your code lives, so
-> if you prefer to use an integrated development environment (IDE) instead of
-> the command line, feel free to use your favorite IDE.
-Many IDEs now have some
-> degree of Rust support; check the IDE’s documentation for details.
-The Rust
+IDEs
-> team has been focusing on enabling great IDE support via `rust-analyzer`.
-See
+> are optional.
+The Rust team has been focusing on enabling great IDE support
-> [Appendix D][devtools]<!-- ignore --> for more details.
+> via `rust-analyzer`.
+See [Appendix D][devtools]<!-- ignore --> for more details.

 ### Creating a Project Directory